Ibis Ripley Review

 If I’m at home, the first thing I do with a test bike (if it’s a mountain bike) is take it on a very familiar local Pisgah loop that’s rideable from my back door: a counter-clockwise ride on Sycamore Cove > Stearns > Grassy > lower Sycamore Cove.
 This loopy-loop provides a bit of everything—rooty traverses, berms, a couple tech corners, steep climbs, and a little bit of gnarly rock descent.
 I know it really well and often use it to dissect bikes.
 However, all bikes take time to figure out, which is why I always put a ton of time on them.
 The Ripley was no exception, although a few of its characteristics shined through on the first ride.
 For one, it felt super fast right out of the gate.
 It accelerated quickly—better than others in its class—on flatland and moderate ascents.
 It pedaled well and felt pretty stable on that terrain, too.
 Another thing I noticed right away was I felt substantially more confident on rough descents than I have in a while.
 Similar to my first rides on my old Mojo HD, the DW Link does a great job at smoothing out small bumps, and it only seemed to get better the harder I pushed it.

 My one caveat with the Ripley was on super steep climbs.
 There are a couple ultra-steep spots on my local trails that I can clear some of the time, and other times they get me.
 I found myself walking up a rooty crux on several times with the Ripley.
 I put partial blame on the length of the bike and my relatively short torso.
 To give you an idea, I’m about 6’ even with a 34” inseam, so a jacked up seatpost and slammed forward saddle are usually how I roll.
 When faced with these ultra-steep sections of trail, I’m either seated, chin down over the handlebar, or out of the saddle to gain the leverage and power needed to get up and over the incline.
 I found that when standing on the extra steep parts (not typical hills, but big grunters grades), traction was often lost; and when seated, I couldn’t quite get over the bars enough to keep the front tire on the ground.
-Granted, this was a rare experience, and not always the case, so probably a fit issue and/or a case of the lazys.
+Granted, this was a rare experience, and I ultimately got accustomed to it and improved on this bike over time.
+In the end, I think the Ripley is one of the better full-suspension climbers out there.

 Everywhere else, and then some, the Ripley shines.
 With its particularly steep 76° seat tube, I found it to be a stand out climber, overall, particularly at speed on moderate grades.
 It’s also seems to punch above its class at all types of descents, from rough technical stuff, to carving flowing trails.
 It has a relatively low bottom bracket, but certainly not too low.
 This, coupled with a slackish head tube and moderate stack give it an in the bike, agile feel on the trail.